To

 14. SECRETARIAL AUDITORS

-Your Company does not qualify for the eligibility norms of Companies (Cost Records and audit) Rules, 2014 regarding appointment of Cost Auditor for conducting cost audit.
-Accordingly, Cost Audit was not conducted for the Financial Year 2023-24.
-However, the company is maintaining adequate cost records as stated under the said rules.
+Your Company does not fall within the purview of the eligibility criteria prescribed under the Companies (Cost Records and Audit) Rules, 2014 for the appointment of a Cost Auditor for the Financial Year 2024 25.
+Accordingly, a cost audit was not conducted for the said year.
+However, the Company continues to maintain adequate cost records in compliance with the requirements of the aforementioned rules.

 16. BOARD MEETINGS

-Throughout the Financial Year 2023-24, your Company convened four Board Meetings on the following dates: 30th May 2023, 29th July 2023, 20th October 2023, and 12th February 2024.
-For comprehensive information, kindly refer to the Corporate Governance Report included in this Annual Report.
+During the Financial Year 2024 25, your Company convened five Board Meetings on the following dates: 30th May 2024, 25th July 2024, 11th September 2024, 6th November 2024, and 5th February 2025.
+Detailed disclosures regarding Board Meetings are provided in the Corporate Governance Report forming part of this Annual Report.

-The Company has complied with the provisions of Equity listing Agreements and SEBI (Listing Obligations and Disclosure Requirements) entered into with Bombay Stock Exchange.
-However it is noted that 700 shares of one of the promoters is yet to be demated.
+The Company has complied with the provisions of Equity listing Agreements and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 entered into with Bombay Stock Exchange.
+99.97% of the Promoters shareholding is in Dematerialized form, however it is noted that 700 shares (0.03%) of one of the promoters is yet to be dematerialized.
+As per the Management representation it is stated that the company has already requested the promoter share holders to dematerialize their physical holding.
+One such Promoter informed that the corresponding share certificate which was misplaced has been traced out and shall take steps apply for dematerialization of the same.

 During the reporting year there were no material changes or events occurred affecting the financial position of the Company.